-The main part of the feedstock will be purchased as non-PEFC certified but will through the BPs SBE be categoried as low risk with the possibility to sell the biomass as SBP-compliant biomass.
+The main part of the feedstock is purchased as non-FSC/PEFC-certified but through the BPs SBE categorized as low risk with the possibility to sell the biomass as SBP-compliant biomass.

 The BP is aware of the allowed SBP claims and the batch specific coding system, which will be used on the sales invoices.
 The BP maintains volume accounts and calculations for all inputs and outputs.